Project Overview

 - Unified field naming across 80+ components

-- Smart options are displayed based on the type of content and its context
+- Smart options that surface based on content type and context

 - Required indicators and inline content limits